standage/amel-ce-2014-09/README.md

 ## A simple example
 The main text of the dmnt3 knockdown paper listed above provides a single example of a CE (cassette exon) event: gene GB53079 on scaffold 4.5.
 I used this gene to test whether I had implemented to workflow correctly.
-Minimal Python scripts in the ``example`` directory perform the calculations.
+A minimal Python script ``example.py`` performs the calculations.

 ### Pcount
-  The Pcount value for this CE event is calculated using the ``example/pcount.py`` script, using junction-spanning read counts from the ``amel-ce.tsv`` file.
+  The Pcount value is calculated using junction-spanning read counts from the ``amel-ce.tsv`` file.
 While the counts calculated by workflow agree perfectly with the workflow provided by Yang (i.e. the ``BEE_CE_LIST`` file), neither of these agree with the numbers reported for this CE event in the paper.